Saridraj/hl-pa/README.md

 2. Identify scope
 Identify which components, modules, and integrations will be tested.
 This process output is the test scope.
 3. Create test plan
+Design performance test cases of each scenario.
+Plan sequence and timing of test case by concern about coverage and config of test case.
+This process output is a test case and schedule.
 4. Select test tools
 5. Execute test
 6. Analyze and reports